College Football Playoff expansion talks inch forward

 AP College Football Writer

-DALLAS (AP) — The latest meeting on expanding the College Football Playoff wrapped up without an announcement Wednesday as the people involved agreed to keep talking.
+DALLAS (AP) — The latest meeting on expanding the College Football Playoff wrapped up without a resolution Wednesday as the people involved agreed to keep talking.

-CFP Executive Director Bill Hancock said there remains a strong consensus to expand the four-team field among the management committee, comprised of the 10 major college football conference commissioners and Notre Dame’s athletic director.
+CFP Executive Director Bill Hancock said there remains a strong consensus among the management committee, comprised of the 10 major college football conference commissioners and Notre Dame’s athletic director, to expand the four-team playoff field.

 But how and when?
 A proposed 12-team model remains at the heart of the discussions and there is still hope it can be implemented for the 2024 season.
-How teams would qualify and be selected are topics still under discussion.
+Which conferences would be ensured access to the field is still up for debate.

-There is no firm date for the next meeting, but there is one scheduled for January around the College Football Playoff championship game in Indianapolis.
+The next scheduled meeting is January around the College Football Playoff championship game in Indianapolis, but it is possible the commissioners could meet sooner.

 Mountain West Commissioner Craig Thompson said there are still some who would rather expand only to eight teams.
 Others are adamant eight won’t work.